 If abnormalities are detected, your doctor will collect a sample of the abnormal tissue with a stiff brush — called a brush biopsy — and have it examined for cancerous changes.

 If you’ve ever worked with asbestos, it is important to monitor your health closely.
 Any changes to your mouth, throat, hearing or neck should be checked by a doctor.
 Make sure to mention your history of asbestos exposure.

 Lung cancer and mesothelioma are more common among asbestos-exposed workers, so also make sure to monitor any changes to your lungs such as difficulty breathing and chest pain.

-Early diagnosis of any cancer improves your chances of long-term survival.
+Early diagnosis of any cancer related to asbestos exposure improves your chances of long-term survival.
 More effective treatments are available to those diagnosed early because tumors are smaller and easier to control.